 En español | Your retirement benefit?
 No. Each spouse can claim their own retirement benefit based solely on their individual earnings history.
 You can both collect your full amounts at the same time.

 However, your spouse’s earnings could affect the overall amount you get from Social Security, if you receive spousal benefits.
 These are Social Security payments you can collect on the basis of your husband’s or wife’s earnings record.

-Under Social Security’s “deemed filing” rule, most married people are required to file simultaneously for retirement and spousal benefits: When you claim one, you are deemed to be claiming the other.
+Under Social Security’s “deemed filing” rule, people who are married are required to file for a spousal benefit at the same time as they file for their retirement benefit — when you claim one, you are deemed to be claiming the other.
 Social Security will pay you the bigger of the two amounts (never both combined).
 If the spousal benefit is larger than your retirement benefit, you will receive the amount of the spousal benefit.